isrinath/3DTransformations/README.md

 # 3DTransformations
-Application to showcase the following 3D animations features using KonyVisualizer:
+Application to showcase the following 3D animations features using Kony Visualizer:

 •	Rotation